About Invasive Plants and Insects

 Japanese Barberry (Berberis thunbergii)

-A significant concern in CT, Japanese Barberry creates dense thickets that increase tick abundance and thus the risk of Lyme disease.
+A significant concern in CT, Japanese Barberry creates dense thickets that increase tick abundance and the risk of Lyme disease.

 Other Major Invaders in CT: